92UKRHUYCOEV/identity-access-management/README.md

 The threshold of 3 is an example, not a universal definition of excessive privilege.
 In production, compare assignments against the user's expected role.

-## 2. Unauthorized Administrative Access
-Here we define an approved administrator baseline and detect privileged operations performed by anyone outside it.
+## 2. Unauthorized Administrative Access: Here we define an approved administrator baseline and detect privileged operations performed by anyone outside it.

 ```kql

 let ApprovedAdmins = dynamic([